HughParsonage/grattan/cran-comments.md

 * Appveyor: dev and release.
 * winbuilder: dev and release.

-This is an update to skip tests that do not appear to run reliably on CRAN, following updates to dependencies.
+This is an update to skip tests that do not run reliably on CRAN, following updates to dependencies.
 There was a single new NOTE indicating that the last submission was not long ago: this update was requested by CRAN.

 NOTES:
 'Days since last update: 3'